geek-cookbook/geek-cookbook/manuscript/index.md

 # What is this?

-Funky Penguin's "**[Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz)**" is a collection of how-to guides for establishing your own container-based self-hosting platform, using either [Docker Swarm]https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/design/) or [Kubernetes]https://geek-cookbook.funkypenguin.co.nz/kubernetes/start/).
+Funky Penguin's "**[Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz)**" is a collection of how-to guides for establishing your own container-based self-hosting platform, using either [Docker Swarm](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/design/) or [Kubernetes](https://geek-cookbook.funkypenguin.co.nz/kubernetes/start/).

-Running such a platform enables you to run self-hosted tools such as [AutoPirate]https://geek-cookbook.funkypenguin.co.nz/recipes/autopirate/) (*Radarr, Sonarr, NZBGet and friends*), [Plex][plex], [NextCloud][nextcloud], and includes elements such as:
+Running such a platform enables you to run self-hosted tools such as [AutoPirate](https://geek-cookbook.funkypenguin.co.nz/recipes/autopirate/) (*Radarr, Sonarr, NZBGet and friends*), [Plex](https://www.plex.tv/), [NextCloud](https://nextcloud.com/), and includes elements such as:

-* [Automatic SSL-secured access]https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/traefik/) to all services (*with LetsEncrypt*)
+* [Automatic SSL-secured access](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/traefik/) to all services (*with LetsEncrypt*)
-* [SSO / authentication layer]https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/traefik-forward-auth/) to protect unsecured / vulnerable services
+* [SSO / authentication layer](https://geek-cookbook.funkypenguin.co.nz/ha-docker-swarm/traefik-forward-auth/) to protect unsecured / vulnerable services
-* [Automated backup]https://geek-cookbook.funkypenguin.co.nz/recipes/elkarbackup/) of configuration and data
+* [Automated backup](https://geek-cookbook.funkypenguin.co.nz/recipes/elkarbackup/) of configuration and data
-* [Monitoring and metrics]https://geek-cookbook.funkypenguin.co.nz/recipes/swarmprom/) collection, graphing and alerting
+* [Monitoring and metrics](https://geek-cookbook.funkypenguin.co.nz/recipes/swarmprom/) collection, graphing and alerting

-Recent updates and additions are posted on the [CHANGELOG]https://geek-cookbook.funkypenguin.co.nz/CHANGELOG/), and there's a friendly community of like-minded geeks in the [Discord server](http://chat.funkypenguin.co.nz).
+Recent updates and additions are posted on the [CHANGELOG](https://geek-cookbook.funkypenguin.co.nz/CHANGELOG/), and there's a friendly community of like-minded geeks in the [Discord server](http://chat.funkypenguin.co.nz).

 ## Who is this for?

 You already have a familiarity with concepts such as virtual machines, [Docker](https://www.docker.com/) containers, [LetsEncrypt SSL certificates](https://letsencrypt.org/), databases, and command-line interfaces.

-You've probably played with self-hosting some mainstream apps yourself, like [Plex][plex], [NextCloud][nextcloud], [Wordpress][wordpress] or [Ghost][ghost].
+You've probably played with self-hosting some mainstream apps yourself, like [Plex](https://www.plex.tv/), [NextCloud](https://nextcloud.com/), [Wordpress](https://wordpress.org/) or [Ghost](https://ghost.io/).

 ## Why should I read this?